swapnilraj/fix-descriptor/SPEC.md

-# Canonicalization, CBOR, and Merkle Specification for On-Chain FIX Asset Descriptors
+# Canonicalization, CBOR, and Merkle Specification for Onchain FIX Asset Descriptors

-This document specifies how to convert a FIX-based asset descriptor into a canonical, public **CBOR** payload and a **Merkle commitment** suitable for on-chain verification—without requiring any on-chain FIX parsing.
+This document specifies how to convert a FIX-based asset descriptor into a canonical, public **CBOR** payload and a **Merkle commitment** suitable for onchain verification—without requiring any onchain FIX parsing.

 ---